 In case you used PPA, run the below command one by one:

 sudo apt-get remove brackets sudo add-apt-repository --remove ppa:webupd8team/brackets

-Optional – To remove the PPA, launch “Software & Updates” utility and navigate to “Other Software” tab.
+Optional – To remove the PPA, launch the “Software & Updates” utility and navigate the “Other Software” tab.

 So I have come to the last of my tutorial.
-I hope this article helped you to install Brackets code editor on Ubuntu, Linux Mint, Elementary OS and other Linux distros.
+I hope this article helped you install Brackets code editor on Ubuntu, Linux Mint, Elementary OS, and other Linux distros.
 What do you think about Brackets?
-Is this can be considered as best Linux Code Editor?
+Is this can be considered as the best Linux Code Editor?
 Share your suggestion and experience in the comment below.